e4ch/elm2/README.md

 # ELM2
 Reverse engineering the analog telephone PTT Tritel ELM2

 Note: This is work in progress.
+The first draft version can be found in Schematic.pdf - connections should be fine, but very chaotic still.

 License
 -------